wasp-lang/wasp/web/docs/database/crud.md

 We can now use the CRUD queries and actions we just specified in our client code.

-Keep reading for an example of Automatic CRUD in action, or skip ahead for the [API reference](#api-reference)
+Keep reading for an example of Automatic CRUD in action, or skip ahead for the [Options reference](#options-reference)

-## Example: simple TODO app
+## Example: A Simple TODO App

-Let's create a full app example that uses automatic CRUD.
+Let's create a full-app example that uses automatic CRUD.
 We'll stick to using the `Task` entity from the previous example, but we'll add a `User` entity and enable [username and password](/docs/language/features#username-and-password) based auth.

 <ImgWithCaption alt="Automatic CRUD with Wasp" source="img/crud-guide.gif" caption="We are building a simple tasks app with username based auth"/>

-### Creating the app
+### Creating the App

 We can start by running `wasp new tasksCrudApp` and then we'll add the following to our `main.wasp` file: